Pseudomodes for non-self-adjoint Dirac operators: Pseudomodes for

 This expectation is also supported by looking at the structure of the WKB construction in both cases, especially the solution of eikonal equation which depends on the square root of $V_{\lambda}$:

-Assume that the real part of~$V$ (respectively, real parts of $V_{11}$ and $V_{22}$) in the Schr\"{o}dinger (respectively, Dirac) case is (respectively, are) bounded.
+Here, $V^{\text{Schr\"{o}dinger}}$ denotes the scalar potential in the Schr\"{o}dinger operator.
+Assume that the real part of~$V^{\text{Schr\"{o}dinger}}$ (respectively, real parts of $V_{11}$ and $V_{22}$) in the Schr\"{o}dinger (respectively, Dirac) case is (respectively, are) bounded.
 Then the principal branch of the square root is well-defined only when $\lambda\to + \infty$ in the Schr\"{o}dinger case, while it is also able to be valid when $\lambda\to - \infty$ in the Dirac case.

 However, in this section, unless otherwise stated, we always assume that $\lambda$ is positive.
 The case of negative~$\lambda$ can be considered analogously (see Remark~\ref{Remark sign} below).